fiee/generic_django_project/README.rst

-If you use FeinCMS’ Page, consider *first*, which extensions you’ll need – see the docs__ and the FAQ__ – afterwards you would need to change the database table ``page_page`` by hand, since the changes aren’t detected by South!
+If you use FeinCMS’ Page, consider *first*, which extensions you’ll need – see the docs__ and the FAQ__ – afterwards you would need to change the database table ``page_page`` by hand, since the changes aren’t always detected by migration!

 .. __: http://www.feinheit.ch/media/labs/feincms/page.html#module-feincms.module.page.extension
 .. __: http://www.feinheit.ch/media/labs/feincms/faq.html#i-run-syncdb-and-get-a-message-about-missing-columns-in-the-page-table